PowChow/datacamp_catDecisionTree/chapter1.md

 | 2  | 0  | 0  | 1  |

 *** =instructions
-- Create a feature set of categorical variables with `get_dummies` with all columns except for `customer_rating'.
+Create a feature set of categorical variables with `get_dummies` with all columns except for `customer_rating' with the following steps:
-- instruction 2
+1. Create a new dataframe without `customer_rating' (target columns)
+2. Apply `get_dummies` to new dataframe
+3. Print the first few rows of new dummies dataframe

 *** =hint
 - Columns can be explicitly excluded with `pd.drop(DataFrame.drop(column_name, inplace=False))`